 By now, you’re probably aware that the General Data Protection Regulation (GDPR) is coming.
 Taking effect on May 25, 2018, GDPR aims to unify the European Union (EU) on common data protection practices.
 Bringing more control and higher standards, this regulation will affect how firms gather, store, and use data pertaining to EU residents.

 Let’s examine seven steps your firm can take to continuously improve its software security initiative, thus illustrating GDPR software security compliance.
+Read on, or download the PDF.

 Regardless of your organization’s location, whether it operates primarily inside or outside the EU, if it uses data relating to EU residents, then GDPR applies to you.
 Transactions can include any operations carried out with employees, other organizations, and customers—even those receiving a free service.